mikaponics/mikapod-soil-rpi/docs/installation.md

         $ git clone https://github.com/mikaponics/mikapod-soil-rpi.git
         $ cd mikapod-soil-rpi

 3. You are ready to install the services.
 All services run as independent applications and they all communicate to each other using `Pyro4` RPC library.
-Before we setup and run our applications we need to setup the **RPC Nameservice**.
+Before we setup and run our applications we need to setup the **RPC Nameservice** - start by setting up the nameserver.
+You are now ready to go to each unique application to setup and run - please read the next section titled **Services**.

-## Setup Nameserver
-We are using the ``Pyro4`` library which will connect all the applications.
-Follow these instructions to begin setting up the RPC nameserver.

-1. Run the following.

-        $ cd ~/mikapod-soil

-2. Setup our virtual environment

-        $ virtualenv -p python3.6 env

-3. Now lets activate virtual environment

-        $ source env/bin/activate

-4. Install the ``Python`` dependencies.

-        $(env) pip install Pyro4                         # Distrubted objects library.

-5. Run the following command and keep the console window open.
-We are running this code to confirm our code works

-        $(env) python -m Pyro4.naming